 You can reach Aileen at (864) 467-3704, or send her an e-mail.

 Before joining The Family Effect, Aileen worked in Case Management at Serenity Village.
-She can bring an interesting mix of clinical knowledge and advocacy to your volunteer experience.
+Currently pursuing a Masters Degree in Social Work, she brings an interesting mix of clinical knowledge and advocacy experience to The Family Effect.

 Sarae Smith: Community Engagement Specialist